pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 combined together using a technique called **[Time Division Multiplexing](http://en.wikipedia.org/wiki/Time-division_multiplexing)**.
 This simply means that time is divided into equal portions and these portions are allocated to the streams in round-robin fashion.
 That's why component streams of the E1 are called **timeslots**.
-Fortunately for us, the unit of transmission was chosen as a very convenient 8 bits, which network designers refer to as an octet but for us programmers these days it is simply a byte.
-This allows us to view an E1 stream as well as its timeslots as byte streams.
+Fortunately for us, the unit of transmission was chosen as a very convenient 8 bits, which allows us to view an E1 stream as well as its timeslots as byte streams.
 The source stream (256000 bytes/sec) can be considered a sequence of 32-byte frames, where the n<sup>th</sup> byte of each frame belongs to the n<sup>th</sup> timeslot.
 This way each timeslot receives 8000 bytes per second.
 These bytes per seconds are not important for the de-multiplexing process itself; I only mention them because I want to compare the speed of our de-multiplexer with the actual speed of the stream.